MKaczmarski07/Colorsense/README.md

 - Application is based on Angular 15.
 - **Two-way data binding** is handled using Angular's FormsModule.
+- Colors are changed by functions that use native Javascript properties.
+- Color conversion is done using the **chroma.js** library.
 - UI is mainly done with the **TailwindCSS** framework.

 ## Installation Guide ⚙️

-This project is based on Angular framework and uses TailwindCSS and ngx-colors libraries.
+This project is based on Angular framework and uses TailwindCSS, ngx-colors and Chroma.js libraries.
 Here's a step-by-step guide to help you get started with the project.

 ### Prerequisites